jgarcia/jquery_file_upload_sample/README.markdown

 For a while I've been having the idea of setting up a multi file upload on a cms application I'm working on; I read about [jquery file upload](http://blueimp.github.com/jQuery-File-Upload/) a while ago, but never got around to read the documentation and do an exercise.
 Today I decided I would build a sample app that would allow users to create a gallery and add photos to it.

-In addition to the jquery file upload plugin I am using a few gems to develop the rails application quite faster.
+In addition to the jquery file upload plugin I use a few gems to develop the rails application a bit faster.

 [Paperclip](https://github.com/thoughtbot/paperclip): This is a great app for uploading files to the server